UCSB-CS-RACELab/CloudTracker/README.md

 Provenance Tracking for Data Reproduction

-cloudtracker.py contains the CloudTracker class that can be imported into a job management system.
+cloudtracker.py contains the CloudTracker class that can be imported into a job management system. s3_helper.py contains many helpful functions that CloudTracker uses to interact with Amazon S3

 The following library calls can be used to perform provenance tracking: